 Getting Started

-If you are starting from zero, here is the recommended approach:
+If you're starting from zero, here's the recommended approach:

 - 1.Start with the baseline.
 Add